How to Dehydrate Chamomile in a Food Dehydrator: Boosting Wellness Your Way

 Now, this is where things get a little technical, but don’t worry!
 We’ve got this!
 To dehydrate chamomile correctly, the magic numbers to remember are 95 and 12.
 That’s 95 degrees Fahrenheit and 12 hours on the clock.
 Yes, patience will be your best friend here!

-Pro tip: Not all dehydrators have precise temperature controls.
+Pro tip: Not all have precise temperature controls.
 If yours doesn’t, don’t fret!
 Just set it to the lowest setting.
 And keep a check, alright?

 Once you’ve set the temperature and timer, it’s time to press the start button and let the dehydrator do its thing.
 Imagine all the wonderful teas, skincare products, and soothing aromatherapy experiences your dehydrated chamomile will contribute to.